 Besides the pearl being the birthstone of June, it is also the stone for the zodiac sign Gemini.
 In addition, it belongs to the one year and three year anniversary and is the gem connected to Mondays.

-Pearls are a relatively soft material.
-They will not break easily, but they can get scarred.
+Pearls are relatively soft.
+They will not break easily, but they can damage.
 Be therefore extra cautious with your pearls.
 Do not store them together with other gems or jewelry, but always apart.
 To clean them, it’s also best to use just a little neutral soap and water.
 Avoid chemicals and heavy cleaning products.
 Also, watch out for your pearls when you’re sweating heavily or use hair straightening and cosmetics.
 These can affect the shine and color of the beads.
 Finally, do not forget about the cord.
 Have your pearl necklace checked by a trusted jeweler every year.
 There’s nothing worse than a carpet filled with pearls and an empty cord in your hand.

 Pearls are formed by small contaminants in the oyster.
 Therefore, they used to be pretty rare.
 People who were looking for oysters sometimes had to dive more than a thousand times to find a perfect pearl.
 This is definitely a disadvantage when you compare it to other gemstones that can “simply” find in the earth.